 Traditional loan products, and more—it can be tricky to know which type is best for you.

 What’s a term loan?

-Before we dive into the differences between short term loan and long term loans, let’s go over what a short term loan is more generally.
+Before we dive into the differences between a short term loan and long term loans, let’s go over what a short term loan is more generally.